MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/licensing-enhance-teams.md

 Most organization segments can purchase and use the Teams Premium trial license, excluding GCC High and DoD tenants.

-### What will happen if my users’ trial licenses expire?
+### What will happen if my users' trial licenses expire?

 After the 30-day trial licenses expire, the 25 licensed users will lose all Teams Premium functionality.
-There’s currently no grace period between the expiration of the trial license and the loss of functionality.
+There's currently no grace period between the expiration of the trial license and the loss of functionality.

 For this reason, we recommend organizations plan their Teams Premium trial period, ensuring all necessary test scenarios are thoroughly vetted before the trial period expires.